gvwilson/thirdbit/src/2024/02/17/concurrent-examples.md

 ---
+title: "Concurrent Examples"
 date: 2024-02-17
-category: programming technical-writing
+category: technical-writing tools
-title: "Concurrent Examples"
 ---

 I would like to write a short tutorial on web programming for data scientists.